RahulSinghRaj/tele-shilling-bot-test/README.md

 it may lead unexpected results by the TG system. (ex. mute / ban)
 This tool is tested with many situations.
 (Up to 130+ groups for 24+ hours)
-But it may differ because of the various slow mode cooldown for each group.
+But it may differ because of the various slow mode cooldown for each group
-+ many environment / situation of your account / computer
+regard many environment / situation of your account / computer

 This tool has some safety methods to avoid it,
 but this is not responsible for those unexpected results.